Drug Facts: Traveling with Medication

 Adderall.
 Tylenol PM.
 Birth control.
 Protein powder.
 These are just a few of the common U.S. medications and supplements that are illegal in some countries or require government authorization prior to your arrival.

-Travelers are often caught off guard by the wide variance of laws regulating the importation and access to medications across borders, whether mailed or hand carried.
+Travelers are often caught off guard by the wide variance of laws regulating the importation of and access to medications across borders, whether mailed or hand carried.
 Depending on your destination, you could be subject to increased scrutiny from customs officials (not a big deal, you think) or confiscation and imprisonment (that escalated quickly).
 In Turkey, Egypt, and Malaysia, for example, a drug offense conviction can result in the death penalty.

 Know Before You Go